 The demand for baccalaureate prepared nurses has never been greater.
 Increased acuity and complexity of care, along with new accreditation requirements for safety and quality initiatives or Magnet status have made the degree even more marketable.
 Nurses who want to develop more advanced skills in understanding and improving their patient care or who want to advance into other areas find that obtaining their B.S.N. increases their ability to compete for these desirable positions.

 “GVSU's R.N. to B.S.N. program has strengthened my nursing skills and made me more marketable as a nurse in a challenging economy and in the field of nursing.
-The faculty and staff have been very supportive, flexible and available to me as a registered nurse and as a student.
-In addition, the nursing classes were arranged to meet once a week which suited my busy lifestyle!”
+The faculty and staff have been very supportive, flexible and available to me as a registered nurse and as a student.”